c-marc/vinted-frontend/README.md

 ## Features

 - decent css and responsiveness
-- fallback for missing avatars
+- fallback for missing avatars and consistent display
 - account for null filters :
   - for states
   - for requests (otherwise official backend is failing in some case)